 What is chlamydia?

 Chlamydia are bacteria that can cause several kinds of infection.
-One common chlamydia infection is a sexually transmitted disease Overview of Sexually Transmitted Diseases STDs are infections that are passed from person to person through sexual contact, including oral sex.
-STDs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more (STD).
-An STD is an infection that is spread from person to person by sexual contact.
+One common chlamydia infection is a sexually transmitted infection Overview of Sexually Transmitted Infections STIs are infections that are passed from person to person through sexual contact, including oral sex.
+STIs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more (STI).
+An STI is an infection that is spread from person to person by sexual contact.

-A chlamydia STD can affect your genitals and, in women, your fallopian tubes and ovaries.
+A chlamydia STI can affect your genitals and, in women, your fallopian tubes and ovaries.
 Fallopian tubes connect your ovaries (sex organs that hold your eggs) with your uterus.

 Sometimes, having oral sex with someone who has chlamydia can cause a throat infection with chlamydia.
 Anal sex can cause the infection in your rectum (where your poop is stored).